 Evolution of a family estate

-The house currently visited at Arlington Court is the work of generations of the Chichester family.
-Here you can discover how each heir changed the structure of the house and use of the rooms.
+The house at Arlington Court is the work of generations of the Chichester family.
+Discover how each heir left their mark on the structure and rooms of the house.

 Location, location, location

 The house as we now see it was built in three phases: the first was the neo-classical block designed by Thomas Lee and built for Colonel John Chichester in the 1820s.
 It was designed to replace an earlier house, which was sited by the church.
 That house was a Tudor building which had been updated in the 1790s but which developed structural problems.
 The decision was made to site the new house further down the hill and to develop the garden and views around it.
 Colonel Chichester did not have the pleasure of living in his new house, he died in 1823 just as the building works were completed.

 Colonel John’s eldest son, also called John, inherited the estate from his father.
 He was created a baronet in 1840 so was known as Sir John.
 He married Caroline Thistlethwayte in 1838 and they set about finishing the interior decoration of the house.
 London firm Crace and Sons were employed as the designers and they used Trollope and Co. to carry out the works.
 Some of these original interiors still survive intact in the Morning Room, Ante Room and Boudoir.
 In 1850 he commissioned an extension to the house, with the aim of moving the kitchen and servants areas from where they had originally been in the basement.